Terrance-Whitehurst/Wild-Animal-Multi-Classification-Keras/README.md

 # Project Overview: iWildCam 2019 - FGVC6
 In this project I use Keras and TensorFlow to do multi classification for wild animal images.
 I use Kaggles free GPUs and Datasets in this competion.
+I use the Keras deep learning library along with data augmentation.

 # The Data
 https://www.kaggle.com/c/iwildcam-2019-fgvc6